Frequently Asked Questions

 2. Our system will pierce your ears and attach our exclusive Safety Back™ in one quick, smooth motion.

-3. Our piercing earrings are specially designed with ultra-thin piercing posts & a finely honed piercing tip to help the earrings glide through the lobe as easily as possible.
-In fact, most people report they feel no discomfort at all when they are pierced with the Inverness System.
+3. Our piercing earrings are specially-designed with ultra-thin piercing posts & a finely honed piercing tip to help the earrings glide through the lobe as easily as possible.

 To provide you with as comfortable an ear piercing experience as possible, all Inverness piercing earrings are carefully crafted with a sharp tip.
 For your protection, each earring comes with our exclusive Safety Back™, designed to cover the sharp piercing tip.
 We recommend checking that your Safety Back is securely in place daily, ideally after cleaning your piercing and before bed.